3D-Printing-for-Microfluidics/3D_printer_json_print_file/README.md

   },
   "Layers": {
     "Comment:": "This section contains information for each of the layers to be exposed.
+                 In the example below the purpose of the layers is as follows:
-    In the example below: burn in layers 0 - 3, channel in layers 7 - 9 with multiple doses,
+                 - burn in layers 0 - 3,
+                 - channel in layers 7 - 9 with multiple doses,
-    channel ceiling in layers 10 - 12 with multiple doses, different layer thickness and multiple doses in layers 13 - 15.
+                 - channel ceiling in layers 10 - 12 with multiple doses,
+                 - different layer thickness and multiple doses in layers 13 - 15.

-    The idea is that general settings are specified and are used for all layers except when they are overridden when a particular layer contains any of those particular settings.", "Default layer settings": {
+                 The idea is that general settings are specified for use in all layers except when they are overridden when a particular layer contains a redefinition of a specific setting.", "Default layer settings": {
       "Comment": "Unless otherwise defined in the layer, these are the values that are to be used for each layer.", "Layer thickness (microns)": "10",